A Comparison of S Corporations and C Corporations

 Conclusion

 The S Corporation is really a business entity that exists to allow business owners and entrepreneurs the opportunity to enjoy some of the benefits of a C Corporation without several disadvantages such as taxation at the entity level and double taxation.
-One major advantage of the S Corporation is that liability resides at the corporate level and does not transfer to personal liability on the part of the S Corporation’s shareholders, the owners of the company.
+One major difference of the S Corporation is that liability resides at the corporate level and does not transfer to personal liability on the part of the S Corporation’s shareholders, the owners of the company.
 For more on S Corporation liability, read the second article in this series.